 “Charlie Horse” During Pregnancy: Symptoms, Causes, and Prevention

 Muscle cramps, sometimes called a charlie horse, during pregnancy are one of the common discomforts experienced by approximately half of all expecting mothers.
 The majority of muscle cramps during pregnancy occur in the lower extremities, particularly in the calves.
-A muscle cramp is an involuntary contraction of a muscle or group of muscles that happens abruptly and is mostly commonly experienced at night.
+A muscle cramp is an involuntary contraction of a muscle or group of muscles that happens abruptly and is most commonly experienced at night.

 Symptoms of Muscle Cramps During Pregnancy